vda-lab/vda-lab.github.io/_posts/2015-10-14-hitchhikers-guide-to-the-lab.md

 ## <a id="communication"></a>Communication is important

 More and more, I find email lacking in its ability to inform me of what's happening around me.
 There are 5,351 *unread* emails in my inbox as I write this, so there are bound to be some things that I'm missing.
+Even more important, email is not transparent.
+You cannot follow discussions unless you're copied into the emails themselves.
+This also applies when someone new (you) comes into the lab: they can only read up on past communication if all emails are forwarded.
 Therefore, we as a group started using **SocialCast** a couple of years ago.
 This tool basically acts like Twitter, but with only messages from within our group.
 When you start in the lab, make sure that I create an account for you.
 In principle, we don't send any emails within the lab, but only use SocialCast.
 Whereas SocialCast is for discussions in general, we also use **Slack** for some specific projects.
 Typically, those also have members from outside of the lab, which is not the case for SocialCast.

 ### Internal meetings

 We also try to sit together regularly to discuss what happens in the group.
 I try to have a **general labmeeting** every week, or at least drop by the office to discuss the different projects.
 The article that I reference at the top of this guide mentions **2+1** meetings which also seem very interesting to do, but we have not done yet.
+In those meetings, two random students discuss their projects with me which might lead to interesting interactions.
 Every 6 months, we will have a **strategy meeting** to discuss where your PhD research is going, how it interacts with the different projects, and how we should set priorities.

 Apart from the internal meetings, there are also additional ones that you will typically attend.
 First of all, there's the bi-weekly **YAC meeting** ("Yves-and-colleagues") where one student from the Bioinformatics group presents his work to be discussed.
 There's also the **BIG meeting** ("Bioinformatics Interest Group") at the Gasthuisberg hospital, where bioinformaticians from different groups and faculties come together.
 Finally, the weekly **CME meeting** ("Centrum voor Menselijke Erfelijkheid") is relevant for those working with genetic data.
 That's the place where geneticists present their current work and where we can find interesting opportunities for collaborating.
 Each of these meetings (YAC, BIG, CME) has a schedule of talks, and you will probably be asked to present once per year at each.